openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md

         }
     }
 )
-// Get the URIs of images/videos located in the application sandbox that need to be saved to the media library
+// Obtain the URIs of images/videos located in the application sandbox that need to be saved to the media library
-// Use actual URIs in real scenarios let srcFileUris: Array<String> = ["file://media/Photo/37/IMG_1731463495_028/IMG_20241113_100315.jpg"]
+// In actual scenarios, use real URIs let srcFileUris: Array<String> = ["file://media/Photo/37/IMG_1731463495_028/IMG_20241113_100315.jpg"]
 let photoCreationConfigs: Array<PhotoCreationConfig> = [
     PhotoCreationConfig(